The Technology, Media and Telecommunications Review: Spain

 - to impose obligations on the number-independent interpersonal communication services providers (NI-ICS) to guarantee that their services are interoperable;

-- to verify compliance with the requirements established by law to guarantee open access to the internet for final users.
+- to verify compliance with the requirements established by law to guarantee open access to the internet for final users; and

 iii Regulated activities

 According to the General Telecommunications Law, telecommunications are services of general interest to be provided under conditions of free competition regardless of the imposition of certain public service obligations on operators.
 Under the General Telecommunications Law, no licence is required for the provision of ECSs and the operation of networks, but formal notice must be provided to the MAETD before these activities can begin.
-The prior notice must include corporate and identification data and documentation, a declaration of compliance with the applicable laws, a description of the services that are to be provided or of the networks that are to be exploited, and an approximate date of when the activity is expected to start.
+The prior notice must include: (1) corporate and identification data and documentation; (2) a declaration of compliance with the applicable laws; (3) a description of the services that are to be provided or of the networks that are to be exploited; and (4) an approximate date of when the activity is expected to start.
 The MAETD has 15 days to reject a notification if it does not comply with the requirements established in the General Telecommunications Law and its ancillary regulations.
 If the requirements are met, the MAETD will automatically register the notifying party with the General Operators Registry.
 Every three years, operators must notify the MAETD of their intention to continue or discontinue providing electronic communication services.

 It is important to note that the draft GTL 2020 introduces changes in this regard.
 In particular, following the EECC, it includes in its scope, as ECSs, both number-based and number-independent interpersonal communication services (respectively, NB-ICS and NI-ICS).
-Furthermore, it modifies the process before the Operators Registry, among others, by adding a communication procedure only for NI-ICS.
-The regime proposed by the draft implies a set of obligations that NI-ICS must comply with, such as the fulfilment of transparency requirements.
+Furthermore, it modifies the process before the Operators Registry, among other things, by adding a communication procedure only for NI-ICS.
+The regime proposed by the draft implies a set of obligations that NI-ICS must comply with, such as the fulfilment of transparency requirements and paying the general operators tax.

-The draft GTL 2020 modifies the regulation of the use of radio electric spectrum in order, among others, to facilitate the sharing of such use among operators.
-Additionally, minimum and maximum duration of concessions of private use of the radio electric public domain are extended.
-Also, it is established that the MAETD will carry out the management of the radio electronic spectrum in a harmonised manner, in coordination with other Member States of the European Union (EU), so as not to prejudice the transnational use of the spectrum at the EU level.
-Furthermore, the draft GTL increases the MAETD's powers regarding promotion of competition in the use of the spectrum, and it grants the SETID the power to allow alternative uses of a certain band of the spectrum in case of a lack of demand.
+The draft GTL 2020 establishes that the MAETD will carry out the management of the radio electronic spectrum in a harmonised manner, in coordination with other Member States of the European Union (EU), so as not to prejudice the transnational use of the spectrum at the EU level.
+Furthermore, it increases the MAETD's powers regarding promotion of competition in the use of the spectrum, and it grants the SETID the power to allow alternative uses of a certain band of the spectrum in case of a lack of demand.

 In addition, operators interested in obtaining numbering use rights must submit an application to the MAETD, which will decide whether to grant or refuse these rights according to the National Numbering Plan and other regulations within three or six weeks (in the case of competitive selection procedures) following the submission of the application.